-In fact, if you are buying property in Portugal as a foreigner – yet a holiday home or a house to live in Portugal – the first thing you should be concerned about is any restrictions on your right to purchase or own property due to the fact that you are not a Portuguese national.
+In fact, if you are buying property in Portugal as a foreigner – as a holiday home or a house to reside permanently in Portugal – the first thing you should be concerned about is any restrictions on your right to purchase or own property due to the fact that you are not a Portuguese national.
 But you have nothing to worry about: Portugal has no restrictions and you can buy a house anywhere in the country.

 Furthermore, the Portuguese government incentivises foreigners to invest in real estate property in Portugal through the Golden Visa program.
 If you’re a non-EU citizen and you invest in property worth a certain value, you can qualify for a Golden Visa residence permit in Portugal.
 This permit allows you to live, work, and study in Portugal, and travel freely across the Schengen area.
 In five years, you can also qualify for permanent residence or citizenship in Portugal.

 Approach to buying property in Portugal as a foreigner

 To buy in Portugal, the first thing you need is a Portuguese taxpayer number which can be obtained at a local tax office with a €10 (US$12) fee.
 If you are a non-EU citizen, you will also need to appoint a fiscal representative in Portugal.
 Then, you will need to be prepared for a series of costs.

 The largest buying cost is the property transfer tax, called the IMT, which ranges from 1% to 8% of the purchase price.
 Stamp Duty (Imposto de Selo) is charged at 8% of the purchase price.
 Then there are notary and land registry fees, which come to between 1% and 2%.
 In terms of cash on hand, to make a contract for purchase, it is standard to have 10% to 20% ready.